TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - TCU and its opponents have combined to score more than 66 points in five of nine games this season.

-- The combined points per game average of the two teams, 49.2, is 16.8 points fewer than Saturday's over/under.

-- The 78.4 points per game these two squads have surrendered to opponents this season are 12.4 more than the 66 total in this contest.
+- The two teams combine to score 49.2 points per game, 16.8 less than the over/under in this contest.

+- This contest's over/under is 12.4 points lower than the 78.4 these two squads combine to give up per game in 2021.

-- The average total in Horned Frogs games this season is 58.8, 7.2 points fewer than Saturday's total of 66 .
+- The Horned Frogs and their opponents score an average of 58.8 points per game, 7.2 fewer than Saturday's total.

-- In 2021, games involving the Jayhawks have averaged a total of 58.1 points, 7.9 fewer than this game's set over/under.

 TCU Stats and Trends

-- TCU has two wins against the spread in 10 games this year.
+- Thus far this season TCU has two wins against the spread.

-- TCU has gone over the point total in 66.7% of its opportunities this year (six times over nine games with a set point total).
+- TCU has gone over the point total in 66.7% of its opportunities this year (six times in nine games with a set point total).

-- TCU is 1-0 against the spread and 2-0 overall this season when the team puts up more than 44.1 points.
+- When TCU records more than 44.1 points, it is 1-0 against the spread and 2-0 overall.

-- In games that TCU totals more than 491.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that TCU piles up more than 491.4 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year, the Horned Frogs have turned the ball over 13 times, one more than the Jayhawks' takeaways (12).
+- The Horned Frogs have turned the ball over 13 times this season, one more turnover than the Jayhawks have forced (12).

 - Find the latest spread and moneyline odds for TCU at SISportsbook.